taxjar/taxjar-woocommerce-plugin/readme.txt

 == Frequently Asked Questions ==

-= What are the requirements to collect sales Tax with TaxJar for WooCommerce? =
+= What are the requirements to collect sales tax with TaxJar for WooCommerce? =

 As long as you have a business address, TaxJar’s plugin can calculate a sales tax rate based on your location and the location of your customer.

 = How do I get a TaxJar API Token? =

 If you already have a TaxJar account, click the “Click here to get a TaxJar API Token” link.
 Then click the button in the “API Token” box of your account page.
 Copy the API Token.
 If you don’t have a TaxJar account, you’ll be asked to setup one first.
 Then follow the simple steps above.

+= What does this extension cost? =

+It’s free to use as much as you want for 30 days.
+If you want your sales tax rates updated monthly or if you want automated reporting and filing, then our pricing is based on the number of calls you make to our API (in other words how many time you request a calculation).
+Pricing starts at $9.95 per month for 1,000 calculations.

+= Does this cost more if I have nexus in more than one state? =

+Nope.
+The cost is the same no matter if you have nexus in one state or 40 states.

-= How much does TaxJar for WooCommerce cost? =
+= Can TaxJar file my sales tax returns automatically for me? =

-Our pricing is simple.
-You pay based on the number of times you use the tax calculation service.
-Pricing begins at $9.95/month for up to 200 calculations.
+Yes.
+We can file sales tax returns for you in more than 25 states.

+= Is there a separate fee to file my sales tax returns for me? =

+Yes.
+The fee is $19.95 per state, per filing.

 == Changelog ==
-= 1.0.4 =
+= 1.0.5 =
+# 1.0.5 (2014-09-26)
+## Updated
+* New way of handling taxes on orders compatible with WooCommerce 2.2
+* Uses new API (with support for Canada): [read the docs](http://www.taxjar.com/api/docs/)

+## New
+* Ability to download orders easily into TaxJar
+* Shortcuts to access TaxJar Settings
+* Freezes settings for WooCommerce Tax (we set everything up for your store's sales tax needs) = 1.0.4 =
 * Bug fix
 = 1.0.3 =